xiaobai/dotfiles/README.md

 The dotfiles should be symbolically linked to the right places, and should work out of the box if you are using the appropriate software.

-If you are on OS X, please insert the correct homebrew api key into your .zshrc file.

-IRC Clients must be configured manually.
-This is a preference.

 ## Notes
-- Powerline fonts can be found on github (powerline/fonts.git)
+- Configure IRC clients separately.
 - Installs oh-my-zsh and Vundle for you, if they are not already present.
+(TODO: Think about this one?)
+- Powerline fonts can be found on github (powerline/fonts.git) [Linux]
-- To fully get i3 up and running, read i3notes.md
+- To fully get i3 up and running, read i3notes.md [Linux]
+- Please insert the correct homebrew api key into the .zshrc file [OSX]